alcover/buffet/src/README.tpl.md

 ```
 The *tag* sets a Buffet's mode :

-- `OWN` : co-owning slice of a store
+- `OWN`  co-owning slice of a store
-- `SSO` : embedded char array
+- `SSO`  embedded char array
-- `SSV` : (small string view) view on an SSO
+- `SSV`  (small string view) view on an SSO
-- `VUE` : non-owning view on any data
+- `VUE`  non-owning view on any data

-In OWN mode, *Buffet.data* points into an allocated heap store.
+If OWN, *Buffet.data* points into an allocated heap store :

 ```C
 struct Store {